PathwayCommons/guide/_primers/functional_analysis/gsea.md

 ## <a href="#goals" name="goals">I. Goals</a>

-In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to identify pathways enriched in ranked gene lists, with a particulat emphasis on ordering basedon a measure of differential gene expression.
+In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to identify pathways enriched in ranked gene lists, with a particular emphasis on ordering based on a measure of differential gene expression.
 We aim to convey how the approach works from an intuitive standpoint before dividing into a full discussion of the statistical underpinnings.
 By then end of this discussion you should:

 1. Understand what you can get out of GSEA
 2. Be aware of the advantages over previous methods